Parametrics can be used to supplement traditional insurance or to address some risks that traditional insurance cannot provide cover for.

-Powerpoint and recording (courtesy of Wynn Williams) and CPD record sheets in Members Only Area
+Powerpoint, recording (courtesy of Wynn Williams) and CPD record sheets in Members Only Area

 Powerpoint, recording (courtesy of Simpson Grierson) and CPD record sheets in Members Only Area